-A new library has been proposed for Madison's northeast side.
-A few general areas were considered, during a Madison library staff-led planning process (with both good and highly questionable elements).
+Several years ago, a new library/community center was proposed for Madison's northeast side.
+Three general locales were considered, during a Madison library staff-led planning process that had both good and questionable elements.
 The Reindahl Park area came out on top, in part because library staff changed the rating tool, reducing environmental considerations.

-In 2019, the library system's fixation on an in-park site (apparently south of the existing park shelter), became a rationale for routing a sewer pipe through Reindahl Woods, the park's only old growth stand.
-Over 36 mature and mostly arborist-rated "high value" trees were cut down.
-Subsequent pipe trenching to a depth of 25-45 feet has put eight old growth bur oaks and other mature/native park trees at risk.
+In 2019, the library staff's fixation on their preferred in-park site became the rationale for forcing the route of a sewer pipe through Reindahl Woods.
+Over 36 mature trees, most rated by an arborist as "high value") were cut down.
+Subsequent pipe trenching in Reindahl Park to a depth of 25-45 feet has put ten old growth bur oaks and several other mature/native park trees at risk.
 This was done despite a "Save Reindahl Woods" petition (with 272 signatories), supporting a sensible and likely less costly alternative route for the pipe slightly to the north of Reindahl Woods.

-The Reindahl Area Library+Housing Option petition to Madison area residents was written by Jon Becker and is in the category City & Town Planning at GoPetition.
+The Give Our Community a Reindahl Library+Housing Option petition to Madison area residents was written by Jon Becker and is in the category City & Town Planning at GoPetition.